The Great Australian Cattle Drive

 Every two years during May and June, 500 cattle travel over 250 miles from Oodnadatta (‘blossom of the Mulga tree’ in the Arrernte language) to Marree.
 It is one of the most evocative desert trails in Australia, traversing a remarkable arid landscape of stony plains and cresting dunes, dazzling salt lakes and even watery oases with abundant date palms and birdlife.
 The South Australian Oodnadatta Track follows the remains of the original Ghan railway and what is left of the overland telegraph line, which were both critical in the settling of Australia’s interior.

-In time-honoured tradition, the cattle drive will be given a rousing send-off by the Oodnadatta Races and Bushman’s Carnival.
+In time-honored tradition, the cattle drive will be given a rousing send-off by the Oodnadatta Races and Bushman’s Carnival.
 Along the way there are relics left by explorers, railway gangers and Aboriginal groups, but people have made their mark perhaps most enigmatically with the colossal ‘Marree Man’.
 This geoglyph – a design etched into the ground – was discovered from the air in 1998 and is two and half miles long, depicting a man throwing a hunting stick or boomerang.

 The cattle drive has been divided into seven stages, each four nights and five days long, during which guests arrive by road or by air from either Alice Springs or Adelaide.
 All horse riding ability levels are catered for and all equipment — including your horse – is provided.
 Each tour has its own camp which remains in the same location throughout.
 At night, after horses have been tethered and the cattle are at rest, guests are transferred to the ‘village’ of high quality tented accommodation, complete with carpets, showers and flushing toilets.
 There is great food, a bar and even a library.
 The intention is to taste the somewhat rough drover’s life by day and at night feel that you’ve earned an evening of relaxation to savor the day’s adventures by a roaring fire.
 Beneath a canopy of stars you can listen to campfire tales about both the settlers’ successes and failures, and stories of the region’s indigenous people.
 There is complimentary touring on offer for days three and four for anyone wanting a break from riding, and extras can also be arranged such as a one-day camel tour in the Outback and various scenic flights over the shimmering white salt flats of Lake Eyre or the remarkable yellow, white and orange sandstone hills of the “Painted Desert”.